 But this year was extra special because I got to celebrate the Christmas season with my holly jolly new roommates who love caroling, baking, and decking the halls just as much as me.
 We decided to throw a little Christmas cookie exchange after finals this quarter to celebrate surviving and also to highlight the baking talents of so many of my friends.
 Seriously y’all, macaroons, buckeyes, and chai cookies were just a few of the scrumptious goodies represented.

 I landed on making Peppermint Mocha Chocolate Chip cookies using the Sally’s Baking Addiction recipe.
 Crispy on the outside, chewy chocolate on the inside.
 Bursting with peppermint sweetness and rich coffee flavors.
 These cookies may very well become a part of my annual Christmas baking menu.
 Sugar cookies and gingersnaps are always a must, but these bad boys will bring new life to your holidazed baking repertoire.
 So here it is in all it’s glory!
 I can take no credit for the fabulousness of this recipe but I will say that Sally is an absolute angel for creating this heavenly concoction.

-- 8 ounces white chocolate, coarsely chopped or white chocolate candy melts
+8 oz. white chocolate, coarsely chopped or white chocolate candy melts

 - In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
 Add the granulated sugar and brown sugar and beat on medium high speed until fluffy and light in color.
 Beat in egg, vanilla and peppermint extracts on high speed.
 Scrape down the sides and bottom of the bowl as needed.